Record-breaking London show makes light of migrant crisis

 The formula is anything but new.

-The 60-seat theater above a pub, set among the hushed west London district's multi-million-pound villas, has been making light of the vexed issues of the day since 1979.
+The 60-seat theatre above a pub, set among the hushed west London district's multi-million-pound villas, has been making light of the vexed issues of the day since 1979.

 Producer Emma Taylor says the secret to winning a place in the Guinness Book of Records and keeping it, with four shows a week throughout the year, is constant reinvention.